-Keep in mind that the answer to ‘What do I want’ should not be contradictory to your answers to who you are and what your skills are; the three go together and should complement each other.
+Keep in mind that the answer to ‘What do I want’ should not be contradictory to your answers to who you are and what your skills are; the three go together and should complement each other when hunting jobs after graduation.
 Your recruitment will be based on the logical link between your personality and what you are looking for.

-After the self-analysis, you will need several different types of information.
+After the self-analysis, you will need several different types of information to see if it's legally possible to take on a graduate job.
 Besides information on companies and vacancies in your chosen field, you will need to find out things such as:

-- How do I apply for a job in that country?
+- How do I apply for a job?

 - Do I need a work permit?

-- What is that country's tax system like?
+- What is the country's tax system like?

-Please note that for most jobs in the Netherlands, Dutch is a requirement.
-If you do not speak Dutch, using your network will probably be the most efficient way of finding a job.
-You can enlarge your network by contacting alumni of the University of Amsterdam who take part in the Arbeidsmarkt Alumni Netwerk (AAN).
-A description of their current jobs and professional backgrounds can be found at the documentation centre of the UvA, Service and Information Centre, Binnengasthuisstraat 9.
+You can also enlarge your network by contacting alumni of the University of Amsterdam who take part in the Arbeidsmarkt Alumni Netwerk (AAN).
+A description of their current jobs and professional backgrounds can be found at the documentation centre of the UvA, the Service and Information Centre, at Binnengasthuisstraat 9.

-- Checking local newspapers for vacancies.
-You can often find newspapers in the library.
+- Check local newspapers for vacancies; you can often find newspapers in the library.

-- Sending a letter in which you present yourself to the company you are interested in.
-It is important to explain what attracts you in the company and what you can offer them.
+- Send a speculative letter in which you present yourself to the company you are interested in; it is important to explain what attracts you in the company and what you can offer them.

 It is important to be aware of any cultural differences when applying for a job.
-For example, the requirements of a CV in the Netherlands are not the same as those of a CV in England or the United States.
-It is always useful to ask people to read your motivation letter and CV before sending it.
-This checking will help your recruitment and put you in a good situation.
+For example, the requirements of a Dutch CV are not the same as those of a CV in England or the United States.
+It is always useful to ask people to read your motivation letter and CV before sending it, especially if it is in Dutch.
+This checking will help you get recruited for several jobs after graduation.